mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 Dullness and distraction are not something you try to remove.
 If you try to remove [them], you create more distraction and dullness.
 Because dullness and distractions are something that [is] created, produced, by your attitude, by your actions, activities – so, according to [...] conditional elements, conditional circumstances.
 So you don’t know how to be free from [them].
 No matter how long you use techniques – psychologically, philosophically, or scientifically – you never get freedom from dullness and distraction.
 The moment when you feel freedom from dullness and distraction, immediately you are confused right in the middle of freedom of dullness and distraction.
 That’s why human beings constantly seek for the psychologist to let you be free from dullness and distractions.
 You know?
 You always feed the psychologist. *[He laughs.]*

-So at the dropping off body and mind, if you do zazen, simultaneously the dullness and distractions are struck aside from the beginning.
+So at the dropping off body and mind if you do zazen, simultaneously the dullness and distractions are struck aside from the beginning.
 This is a key point of zazen.
 That’s why Dōgen Zenji [says] “This is the essential art of zazen.”

 Let me say [more about] this one.
 What do [we] mean by “dropping off body and mind the moment when do zazen, the moment when you devote yourself in zazen”?
 Let me say it like this.